zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-05_en-US_ENERGY_HARVESTING_SPINOFFS.md

 ```
 Ambient vibrations couple into the metamaterial structure.
 All frequencies that can propagate in the medium contribute.
-No resonance required—just mechanical coupling.
+No resonance required, just mechanical coupling.
 ```

 **Stage 2: Accumulation**
 ```
 The ∇α gradient creates directional bias.
 Energy from ALL coupled frequencies flows toward the low-α zone.
-This is NOT amplification—it's spatial concentration.
+This is NOT amplification, it's spatial concentration.
 Energy from volume V concentrates into volume v << V.
 ```